0xadada/0xadada.github.io/_drafts/2018-05-01-against-facebook.md

 Assange, Julian., Appelbaum, Jacob., Müller-Maguhn, Andy., Zimmermann, Jérémie.
 (2012).
-Cypherpunks: Freedom and the Future of the Internet.
+_Cypherpunks: Freedom and the Future of the Internet_.
 OR Books.
 Print.